Tewkesbury: The Abbey

 The Abbey was built by the Normans and consecrated in the year 1121.

 Originally the Abbey formed part of a Benedictine monastery and was saved from the Dissolution of the Monasteries by King Henry VIII after being bought by the townspeople for the price of the lead on the roof to use as their parish church.

 Most of the monastery buildings, as well as the vineyards, were destroyed during this time.
 The Abbey Mill however still remains, resting upon the Mill Avon, a channel allegedly built by the monks.
 This channel represents one of the biggest projects in Tewkesbury's history, though the present weir dates only from the 1990s, replacing two sluice gates installed in the 1930s.
 The Abbey Mill is also sometimes known as "Abel Fletcher's Mill", but this is simply the name given to it in Dinah Craik's novel John Halifax, Gentleman, whose setting Norton Bury is based on Tewkesbury.

 The abbey is thought to be the site of the place where the hermit Theoc once lived.
 The Romanesque arch and stained glass window has been restored.
 The monastery was founded by the Despensers as a family mausoleum, and the Despenser and Neville tombs are fine examples of small-scale late medieval stonework.

 The tower is believed to be the largest Norman tower still in existence (though that at Norwich Cathedral is another strong contender).
 The tower once had a wooden spire which may have taken the total height of the building to as much as 260 feet, but this was blown off in a heavy storm on Easter Monday 1559; the present pinnacles and battlements were added in 1600 to give the tower a more "finished" look.
 The height to the top of the pinnacles is 148 ft.
 The abbey is thought to be the third largest church in Britain that is not a cathedral (after Westminster Abbey and Beverley Minster).
 From end to end it measures 331 ft, though prior to the destruction of the original Lady Chapel (also at the time of the dissolution), the total length was 375 ft.
 The abbey is a parish church, still used for daily services, and is believed to be the second-largest parish church in England, again, after Beverley Minster.

 Pubs, inns and taverns

 Tewkesbury claims Gloucestershire's oldest public house, the Black Bear, dating from 1308.
-The pub closed in 2017 and has undergoing extensive, thorough renovation 2019–2022.
+The pub closed in 2017 and after undergoing renovation from 2019 to 2022, reopened in 2023.
 Other notable large hostelries are the Royal Hop Pole Hotel in Church Street (which has recently been converted into a part of the Wetherspoons pub chain with the discovery of a former medieval banqueting hall in the structure), mentioned in Charles Dickens' The Pickwick Papers, the Bell Hotel, a large half-timbered structure opposite the Abbey gateway, and the House of the Nodding Gables in the High Street.